 It is understandable, for many reasons, why addiction is often referred to as a mental health disorder.
 But, is addiction a mental health disorder?
 No, however that does not mean that it does not have close ties to mental illnesses.

 Mental health disorders and the disease of addiction tend to go hand-in-hand.
-For some, addiction to drugs or alcohol begins before a mental illness sets in, while for others, it is the opposite.
-When an addiction and a mental illness are occurring at the same time, they feed off of each other in several negative ways, exacerbating the severity of both issues.
+For some, addiction to drugs or alcohol begins before a mental illness sets in.
+However, for others, it is the opposite.
+When addiction and mental illness are occurring simultaneously, they feed off of each other in several negative ways.
+This exacerbates the severity of both issues.
 Therefore, someone who is grappling with major depressive disorder may turn to the use of drugs or alcohol to manage their symptoms.
-Or, someone who is addicted to meth may find themselves experiencing symptoms close to that of ADHD, where their energy is at an all-time high and they almost appear manic.
+Or, someone who is addicted to meth may find themselves experiencing symptoms close to that of ADHD.
+This is where their energy is at an all-time high and they almost appear manic.
 When someone is experiencing both of these conditions at the same time, it is known as a dual diagnosis.

 Thankfully, addiction and mental illnesses can be treated simultaneously.
 In previous years, providers would tell individuals to get sober first prior to looking to receive any mental health help.
 Today, however, it is widely known that treating a dual diagnosis requires tackling the issues related to both the mental health condition and the addiction together.